Thrum Messaging System

 --structured '{"type":"test_result","passed":45,"failed":2,"coverage":85.9}'

-The structured field allows agents to parse machine-readable payloads, build dashboards, trigger automated workflows, and index by structured fields.
+The structured field lets agents parse machine-readable payloads, build dashboards, trigger automated workflows, and index by structured fields.

 Scopes

-Scopes define the context and visibility of a message.
+Scopes tag the context of a message.
 They answer "What is this message about?"

 Scope Structure